NaixGames/Polycosmos/README.md

 As a side note, you might be considering why we even use StyxScribe and not import a .dll to use for the APClient (which already exists for game running in .lua).
 The reason is simple: Hades run on a lua compiler that does not allow manul import of external files.
-It why we use StyxScribe; to bypass this limitation as painlessly as possible.
+It is why we use StyxScribe; to bypass this limitation as painlessly as possible.
 If other ways are found to also overcome this, another implementation of this mod might be possible which directly implements the client or other functionality inside Hades itself.